 Some of the topics covered will include:

 Community involvement is the key to a successful Academy program.
-Citizen Police Academy graduates will not become police officers, however they will have a greater understanding of law enforcement and a community partnership will be established.
+Citizens Police Academy graduates will not become police officers; however they will have a greater understanding of law enforcement and a community partnership will be established.